infraling/atomic/docs/org.corpus-tools.atomic.doc/README.md

 ### User documentation

+The build is triggered by calling `mvn clean package -P docs` in this folder.

-The Maven build for the user documentation itself is as follows.
+The Maven build for the user documentation does the following.

 | Maven phase | Build execution |
 |---|---|